 - Increased secretion of the body’s most important anti-aging hormone—growth hormone

-- The regulation of several other important hormones, including cortisol for stress tolerance; melatonin for sleep/wake cycles, antioxidant defenses, and immune function; and leptin and ghrelin for weight and appetite control5
+- The regulation of several other important hormones, including cortisol for stress tolerance; melatonin for sleep/wake cycles, antioxidant defenses, and immune function; and leptin and ghrelin for weight and appetite control

 You need sufficient quality and quantity of sleep for these physiological processes to occur.
 This is how you maintain physical health, mental clarity, a healthy memory, a stable mood, overall energy, and stress tolerance.
 It’s also extremely important for controlling weight, appetite, metabolism, blood sugar regulation, and more.

-Normally, it should take less than 30 minutes to fall asleep, and you should be able to sleep uninterrupted by arousals or awakenings for at least seven hours.7
+Normally, it should take less than 30 minutes to fall asleep, and you should be able to sleep uninterrupted by arousals or awakenings for at least seven hours.

-Adults need seven to eight hours of actual sleep per night, but almost 30% of Americans get just six hours or less.8 This is unfortunate since sleeping six or less hours is associated with fatigue and excessive daytime sleepiness, as well as many chronic diseases including obesity, diabetes, and cardiovascular disease (such as high blood pressure, strokes, and heart disease).9
+Adults need seven to eight hours of actual sleep per night, but almost 30 percent of Americans get just six hours or less.
+This is unfortunate because sleeping six or less hours is associated with fatigue and excessive daytime sleepiness, as well as many chronic diseases including obesity, diabetes, and cardiovascular disease (such as high blood pressure, strokes, and heart disease).

-Conventional insomnia treatment guidelines call for education about the rules of good sleep hygiene and either psychological and behavioral interventions, pharmacological interventions, or a combination of the two.1 Since psychological and behavioral therapy is also a top natural treatment for insomnia, it is covered in that section, below.
+Conventional insomnia treatment guidelines for how to beat insomnia call for education about the rules of good sleep hygiene and either psychological and behavioral interventions, pharmacological interventions, or a combination of the two.
+Since psychological and behavioral therapy is also a top natural treatment for insomnia, it is covered in that section, below.